The 10 Best Tie Dye Kits

 video play icon

-This wiki has been updated 12 times since it was first published in July of 2020.
+This wiki has been updated 16 times since it was first published in July of 2020.
 Tie-dyeing has always been a fun way to decorate fabrics, and kits like these make it simple with pre-measured amounts of dye in easy-to-use applicators, string or bands for tying, and sometimes even the garments too.
 Many of these kits contain powdered dyes and soda ash, which can be harmful if breathed in and an irritant to skin, so we always recommend adult supervision if kids are using them.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Jacquard JAC9325